 3. Degassing and Pouring

-The silicone mold is reassembled and placed into a vacuum casting machine.
-The chosen polyurethane resin is pre-heated and degassed in a separate chamber to remove moisture and air.
+First, operators reassemble the silicone mold and position it inside the vacuum casting machine.
+Meanwhile, they preheat the selected polyurethane resin and degas it in a separate chamber to eliminate residual moisture and entrapped air.

-Under vacuum conditions, the resin is poured into the mold.
-The vacuum ensures the liquid material reaches every corner of the complex geometry and prevents air pockets from forming within the part.
+Subsequently, under controlled vacuum conditions, technicians pour the conditioned resin into the mold.
+As the vacuum reduces internal pressure, it drives the liquid material into every corner of the complex geometry; consequently, it prevents air pockets from forming within the final part.

 4. Curing the Resin

 Once poured, the mold is moved to a heating chamber or oven to cure.
-Consequently, the heat solidifies the liquid resin.
-Curing times can vary significantly; this variation, moreover, depends on the part’s size and the specific resin type used, with durations ranging from a few minutes to several hours.
+The applied heat consequently drives the curing reaction and solidifies the resin.
+Yet because geometry and material formulation regulate heat transfer and reaction speed, curing times can extend from a few minutes to several hours.

 5. Demolding and Finishing